AlexEduV/lanars_flutter_test_task/README.md

 # lanars_flutter_test_task
-A Flutter Mobile App for a Test Task from Lanars
+A Flutter Media Mobile App for a Test Task

 ## Table of Contents
 - [Features](#features)